The Loop Murnaghan-Nakayama Rule: Proof of Theorem 1

 \begin{proof} We define an involution on the terms of $F_{\lambda,N}[n]$ which cancels terms in pairs.
 The remaining terms are seen to coincide with the left-hand side of Theorem 1'.
 We define the involution $I_2$ on sets of pairs $(T,\tau)$ as follows.

 If $T$ is a tableau of $\hat\lambda_i$ and the $kn$th entry of row $i$ is $\tau_i$, then define $I_2(T,\tau)=(T,\tau)$.
-Otherwise, the $kn$th entry of row $i$ is $l$ with $l>\tau_i$.
+Otherwise, the $kn$th entry of row $i$ is $l$ with $l>\tau_i$ because of conditions (ii) and (iii) in Section \ref{sec:inv1}.
 Then $I_2(T,\tau)$ is defined by the following process: \begin{enumerate}[(I)] \item Remove the first $kn$ boxes (along with their labels) of the $i$th row, and shift the remaining boxes in that row to the left by $kn$ units. \item Interchange $\tau_i$ and $\tau_j$ where $j$ is the row with $\tau_j=l$. \item Slide the boxes in row $j$ to the right by $kn$ units and reinsert the $kn$ boxes (along with their labels) in row $j$. \end{enumerate}